npandita1/trainin1/README.md

-1st commit is done successfully.
+1st commit is done successfully by Niharika.